ShimShtein/gmail_scripts/README.md

 10. Select when the script should run. _Notice that the duration should be less than the interval specified in `newer_than` term_
 11. Save the new trigger.

+## Alternative usage

+You can install [chrome extension](https://github.com/leonhartX/gas-github) that enables you to sync github and google scrips directly.
+Just clone the script to your git repo, sync your local repo with google scripts and follow the guidelines from earlier.

 Enjoy!